Simhyeon/r4d/docs/macro_indices.md

 ### append

 Append append given string into the macro.
-Only custom macro can be appended.
+Only runtime macro can be appended.

 ```
 $define(test=TEST)